Ampware.io vs AllTheApps: Two Approaches to Extending GHL

 Choose Ampware.io when:

-• Your team lives inside GHL and you want everything in one place
+• Your team lives in GHL and you want everything in one place

-• You need full interfaces for daily tasks (task management, analytics, reporting)
+• You need full interfaces for daily work like task management, analytics, reporting, or meeting notes

-• You want tools that your non-technical team members can use without training
+• You want tools your non-technical team can actually use without training

 Choose AllTheApps when:

-• You need to connect GHL to specific external platforms
+• You need GHL connected to specific external platforms via workflow nodes

-• You are building custom automations that span several tools
+• You're building custom automations that span several tools

 Use both when:

-• You want full-UI tools for daily operations (Ampware.io) and workflow connectors for specific integrations (AllTheApps)
+• You want full apps for daily operations (Ampware) and customisation of GHL itself (AllTheApps)

 Our take

-We built Ampware.io because we saw a gap.
-GHL had plenty of connectors but very few applications.
-Users could move data between systems, but they could not get a proper task management board, a meeting notes view, or an ad spend dashboard inside the platform they already used every day.
+We built Ampware because we saw a gap.
+GHL had plenty of connectors and plenty of small UI tweaks, but hardly any actual applications.
+Users could move data around and adjust bits of the interface, but they couldn't get a proper task management board, a meeting notes view, or an ad spend dashboard living inside the platform they used every day.
+And they couldn't bring the external tools they relied on into GHL with a proper UI.

-We have tried to be fair in this comparison.
-If you think we have missed something or got something wrong, we are happy to update this page.
-The goal is to help GHL users make better decisions, not to win an argument.
+We've tried to be fair here.
+If we've missed something or got something wrong, tell us and we'll update the page.
+The point is to help GHL users make better decisions.

 More from Ampware.io